 Black Women's Equal Pay Day

-Black Women’s Equal Pay Day is the approximate day a Black woman must work into the new year to make what White non-Hispanic man made at the end of the previous year.
+Black Women’s Equal Pay Day is the approximate day a Black woman must work into the new year to make what white non-Hispanic man made at the end of the previous year.
 Based on ACS Census data, the 2021 wage gap for Black women compared to non-Hispanic white men is 58 cents.

 Pay Equity Is An Intersectional Issue

 Today, the wage gap for Black women compared to non-Hispanic white men is $0.58.
 This inequity affects everything from the ability to save for retirement, pay off student loans, manage household expenses, access to quality housing, healthcare, food offerings and other aspects of Black women’s livelihood.
 According to the National Women’s Law Center (NWLC), more than 1 in 3 Black women were on the front lines of the pandemic in 2020, many in low-paid jobs and at high-risk of exposure to Covid-19, exacerbating existing inequities.